itead/Segnix/README.md

   - Support for external interrupts operations
   - Support for upper-layer time functions
+  - Support for PWM output with any GPIO
   - Support for GPIO operations
   - Support for GPIO 8bit/16bit bus operations
   - Support for UART bus operations